SoftUni-Internal/interactive-content/EN/02-Functions/01-Definition.md

 [stream language="RO" videoId="489373212/52cac3ad3a"  /]
 [/video-vimeo]

 A function is a subprogram designed to perform a particular task.

-Functions are executed when they are called, is known as **invoking a function.**
+Functions are executed when they are called, this is known as **invoking a function.**

-Values can be passed into functions and used within the function.
+Values can be passed to functions and used within them.

 ``` js live
 function printStars(count) {